animist-os/crux/GRAMMAR.md

 ### Program

-- **Program**: one or more statements.
+- **Program**: one or more statements separated by newlines or semicolons.
+Semicolons act as syntactic sugar for newlines, allowing multiple statements on the same line.
 The final statement’s value is the result.
 - **Statement**: either an assignment or an expression.
 - **Assignment**: `Name = Expr`
 - **Reference**: use a previously assigned `Name` in an expression.